Passionate guidance for each and every client throughout the state of Nevada.

 If You Expect to Receive Spousal Support

-Key information you can begin gathering now includes:
+Key documents to begin gathering now include:

-• Recent pay stubs or income records for both spouses
+- Recent pay stubs or income records for both spouses

-• Tax returns, usually for the past several years
+- Tax returns, usually for the past several years

-• Bank, investment, and retirement account statements
+- Bank, investment, and retirement account statements

-• Monthly expense details, such as housing, utilities, food, and transportation
+- Monthly expense details, such as housing, utilities, food, and transportation

-• Documents showing debts, including mortgages, loans, and credit cards
+- Documents showing debts, including mortgages, loans, and credit cards

 Modifying or Enforcing an Existing Spousal Support Order